Learn Hindustani Music Online

-Welcome to the wide world-web of indian classical music, also known as Hindustani classical Music.
+Welcome to the wide world-web of indian classical music, also known as hindustani classical Music or north Indian music.
+We provide Hindustani music classes online with the best gurus in music industry.

 The Sangita Ratnakara mentions Raga turushka todi (Turkish todi), revealing the influence of Islamic music on Hindustani music.
 This text is the last to be mentioned by both Carnatic and Hindustani traditions and is thought to be the time of parting of ways of the two.

 The path tread by Hindustani music:

-Hindustani music meandered its way to its present form over a long period.
+Hindustani music or north Indian music meandered its way to its present form over a long period in india music.
 During the late Vedic period, a form of music called Samagana, which involved the chanting of the verses and hymns set to musical patterns, was prevalent.
 Jatigan was evolved to narrate the epics.
 Between 2-7 AD a form of music called Prabandh Sangeet, which was written in Sanskrit, became very popular.
-This gave way to a simpler form known as dhruvapad, which used Hindi as the medium for the first time.
+This gave way to a simpler form known as dhruvapad, which used Hindi as the medium for the first time in india music.

-Persian music Musiqi-e-Assil has had a great influence on Hindustani Classical Music.
-The advent of Islamic rule under the Delhi Sultanate and later the Mughal Empire led to the fusion of Hindu and Muslim thoughts to produce new forms of musical expression.
+Persian music Musiqi-e-Assil has had a great influence on hindustani classical music.
+The advent of Islamic rule under the Delhi Sultanate and later the Mughal Empire led to the fusion of Hindu and Muslim thoughts to produce new forms of musical expression in india music.